Rigidity for $C^1$ actions on the interval arising from hyperbolicity I: solvable groups: Examples involving non-hyperbolic matrices

 Using $f$ and the vector field above, we may perform the construction taking $\xi^t$ as being the flow associated to it.
 Indeed, since the vector field is $C^1$ on the whole interval, equation (\ref{extension}) implies that for a given $(t_1,\ldots,t_d)$, the corresponding $g_{(t_1,\ldots,t_d)}$ is a $C^1$ diffeomorphism provided the expressions $\sum_i s_i t_{i,k}$ remain uniformly bounded on $k$.
 However, as $(s_1,\ldots,s_d)$ belongs to $E^c_*$, this is always the case, because

 and $\{ (A^T)^k (s_1,\ldots,s_d), k \in \mathbb{Z}\}$ is a bounded subset of $\R^d$.

 \vsp\vsp\vsp

 To conclude the proof of Theorem \ref{actuan}, we need to show Proposition \ref{the-construction}.
-Although this can be done directly, we prefer to decompose the proof into two elementary parts given by the next lemmas.
+Although at this point we could refer to the classical construction of Pixton \cite{pixton}, we prefer to give a simpler argument that decomposes into two elementary parts given by the next lemmas.

 \vsp

 \begin{lem} {\em There exists a vector field $\mathcal{X}_0$ on $[0,1]$ with compact support in $(0,1)$ and a sequence $(\varphi_k)$ of $C^{\infty}$ diffeomorphisms of $[0,1]$ with compact support inside $(0,1)$ that converges to the identity in the $C^1$ topology and such that the diffeomorphisms $\tilde{\varphi}_k := \varphi_k \circ \cdots \circ \varphi_1$ satisfy $(\tilde{\varphi}_k)_* (\mathcal{X}_0) = t_k \mathcal{X}_0$ for a certain sequence $(t_k)$ of positive numbers converging to zero.} \end{lem}